-Provides a holistic view of a research problem by integrating a larger number of variables, but asking only a few respondents.

-Figure 5.3 The 'trade-off' in the choice between quantitative and qualitative research
+Provides a holistic view of a research problem by integrating a larger number of variables, but asking only a few respondents. respondents (illustrated in Figure A.3).
+Choosing between quantitative and qualitative techniques is a question of trading off breadth and depth in the results of the analysis.